octarinesec/kube-scan/README.md

 GET http://HOST/api/risks
 ```

-Requesting the kube-scan service to calculate again the risks:
+Requesting the kube-scan service to calculate again the risks (in case a resource was changed):
 ```
 POST http://HOST/api/refresh
 ```